beasthellboyy/quick-product-updater/README.md

 # quick-product-updater
-This is a shopify app skeleton to update products quickly using this app
+This is a shopify app skeleton to update products quickly using this app.